Forty-two percent of Americans say they eat dinner in front of the TV every day.

 "A study has found that the more television kids watch, the more confused they are about which foods are -- and which aren't -- going to help them grow up strong and healthy." - Science Daily (June 2005)

 "That's the conclusion of a new report from the Kaiser Family Foundation, titled The Role of the Media in Childhood Obesity.
 The review of more than 40 studies turned up the not-surprising finding that children who spend the most time with the media are the most likely to be overweight.
-Media" here refers primary to television, says Vicky Rideout, vice president of the Kaiser Family Foundation, but, "advertisers are increasingly seeking other ways to put messages in front of kids." - Personal MD (Feb 2004)
+Media" here refers primary to television, says Vicky Rideout, vice president of the Kaiser Family Foundation, but, "advertisers are increasingly seeking other ways to put messages in front of kids." - Baptist Hospital East (Feb 2004)

 |